Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Invariant Moves

 \begin{itemize} \item {\bf Cyclic Permutation.} The rows or columns of a grid diagram can be cyclically permuted without changing the link type.

 \end{itemize}

 The second commutation move is equivalent to the cyclic permutation move.

 \begin{proposition} Let $G$ and $G^\prime$ be two grid diagrams representing the same link.
-Then $G$ can be transformed into $G^\prime$ via a sequence of stablization/destablization moves and commutation moves. \end{proposition} \begin{proof} It is enough to show that a cyclic permutation move can be accomplished through a sequence of stabilization/destabilization and commutation moves.
+Then $G$ can be transformed into $G^\prime$ via a sequence of stabilization moves and commutation moves. \end{proposition} \begin{proof} It is enough to show that a cyclic permutation move can be accomplished through a sequence of stabilization and commutation moves.
 Figure \ref{gridseq} shows how to accomplish such a cyclic permutation move.

 \end{proof}